yao-lyndrinn/code-samples/README.md

 PizzaCalc.s
 Same program as above recreated in MIPS Assembly

-Zeya.cs
-C# script for behavior of another character encountered by the player and fought, includes functionalities for moving, attacking, and spellcasting based on player location

 border2.txt
 An example of a file of instructions that cachesim.c is meant to speed up